TauferLab/GEOtiled/docs/data.md

 [Channel Network Distance](https://saga-gis.sourceforge.io/saga_tool_doc/9.3.1/ta_channels_3.html)
 &nbsp;&nbsp; \- Channel Network (GeoTIFF) is a required input for computation, and is computed automatically by GEOtiled
 [Filled Depressions](https://saga-gis.sourceforge.io/saga_tool_doc/9.3.1/ta_preprocessor_4.html)
-&nbsp;&nbsp; \- It is recommended to compute this with a DEM that has a coordinate reference system (CRS) in units of degrees with square grid cells
 [Watershed Basins](https://saga-gis.sourceforge.io/saga_tool_doc/9.3.1/ta_preprocessor_4.html)
-&nbsp;&nbsp; \- It is recommended to compute this with a DEM that has a coordinate reference system (CRS) in units of degrees with square grid cells
 [LS Factor](https://saga-gis.sourceforge.io/saga_tool_doc/9.3.1/ta_hydrology_22.html)
 &nbsp;&nbsp; \- Both Slope and Specific Catchment Area are required inputs for computation, and they are automatically computed by GEOtiled
 [Topographic Wetness Index](https://saga-gis.sourceforge.io/saga_tool_doc/9.3.1/ta_hydrology_20.html)